-No clinical studies have been conducted in paediatric patients with nosocomial pneumonia.
-The efficacy of ceftazidime/avibactam for the treatment of paediatric patients ≥3 months of age with HAP/VAP is extrapolated from adults and is based on analyses of the pharmacokinetic-pharmacodynamic relationship for ceftazidime/avibactam and on paediatric experience with ceftazidime alone (see section 5.2).
+No clinical studies have been conducted in pediatric patients with nosocomial pneumonia.
+The efficacy of Ceftazidime (as pentahydrate)/Avibactam (as sodium) (Zavicefta) for the treatment of pediatric patients \geq 3 months of age with HAP/VAP is extrapolated from adults and is based on analyses of the pharmacokinetic-pharmacodynamic relationship for Ceftazidime (as pentahydrate)/Avibactam (as sodium) (Zavicefta) and on pediatric experience with ceftazidime alone (see section 5.2 Pharmacokinetic Properties).